ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_rn.md

 * Switch autoplay off and on in their browser according to their needs.
 * Configure the countdown period between the end of one video and the start of the next.
 * Use the Autoplay API endpoints to make changes programmatically.

+## Additional Items and Comments

+* Document type: Release notes
+* Reader: All